 Often a FHIR server is only one component in a larger distributed system, it is often useful to be able to trace a transaction as it moves throughout the architecture.

 To help with analysis of transactions across a broader architecture, every FHIR request is assigned a Request ID as it is received by the FHIR Endpoint.
 This request ID can be assigned by the client, and will be automatically assigned by the server otherwise.
+The request ID is included in the log lines generated during request processing.

 Clients may supply a Request ID by using the X-Request-ID